 Instructions

 - Add in the egg and vanilla extract, and continue to mix on medium-high speed.
-Scrape down the sides of the bowl as needed.1 Large Egg, 1 teaspoon Vanilla Extract
+Scrape down the sides of the bowl as needed.1 Large Egg, 1 tsp Vanilla Extract

 - Reduce your mixer speed to low and gradually add in the white cake mix until just combined.1 Box of White Cake Mix